Parrott-R/Processing_OceanVelocityData/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the <a href="https://github.com/your/project/tags" target="_blank">tags on this repository</a>.

 ## Authors

 * **Ruan G. Parrott** - *Initial work, research, and plotting* https://parrott-r.github.io/Me/
 * **Shantelle Smith** - *Editing, restructuring, and plotting.
 README file compilation.* https://shantellesmith.github.io/

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Parrott-R/Processing_OceanVelocityData/graphs/contributors) who participated in this project.

 ## Acknowledgments